International reactions to the Libyan civil war (2011): Financial markets

 Regional financial stock-market indices fell on 20 February on concern of spreading instability.
 Global stock markets fell the next day.
 On 22 February, crude oil and bonds climbed while Asian stocks fell on concern for stability in OPEC-member state Libya.
 US stock-market futures also dropped on the first working day following the aerial bombardments of protesters.

-On 27 February, Saudi Arabia's Tadawul stock market index fell to a six-month low along with other regional Arab markets due to the clashes in Libya that caused a price increase in oil and amid fears that a recovery from the global economic crisis would slow.
+On 27 February, Saudi Arabia's Tadawul stock market index fell to a six-month low along with other regional Arab markets due to the clashes in Libya that caused a price increase in oil and amid fears that a recovery from the 2008 financial crisis would slow.
 The following day Asian stock also declined because of the unrest.